CrowdSorcerer/crowdsource-smart-home-site/content/en/docs/api/export.md

 The data returned is compressed in zip format.

+JSON format is the recommended method because the Home Assistant data has a JSON-like structure, which is already properly embedded in the final JSON resource.

 **Default link**: [https://smarthouse.av.it.pt/api/export](https://smarthouse.av.it.pt/api/export)

 *Note: this documentation is also present as a Swagger documentation page on* [https://smarthouse.av.it.pt/api/export/ui](https://smarthouse.av.it.pt/api/export/ui)